-As people with HIV continue to live longer lives thanks to antiretroviral (ARV) therapy, experts reckon that kidney disease will remain a common and potentially serious health threat.
-Fortunately, much has been learned about HIV and kidney disease in recent years, including the best ways to screen for it, prevent it and treat it.
+As people with HIV live longer lives thanks to HIV treatment, experts believe that kidney disease will remain a common and potentially serious health issue.
+Fortunately, we’ve already learned about the best ways to screen, prevent and treat kidney disease.

 What do the kidneys do?

-Most people have two of these bean-shaped organs (nearly one in 750 people are born with only one kidney).
+Most people have two of these bean-shaped organs—some are born with only one.
 They’re about the size of a fist and are located halfway up the back on both sides of the spine.
-Often, the left kidney is positioned up to an inch higher than the right kidney.
+Often, the left kidney is found up to an inch higher than the right one.

-The kidneys contain millions of nephrons, tiny units made up of blood vessels (glomeruli) and fluid-collecting tubes (tubules), sifting about 200 quarts of blood a day.
-Over a 24-hour period, they filter the entire volume of blood 30 to 40 times, extracting two quarts of waste products and extra water that’s removed in the form of urine.
+The kidneys contain millions of nephrons—tiny units of tissue made up of blood vessels (glomeruli) and tubes that collect fluid (tubules).
+Over a 24-hour period, they filter the body’s full volume of blood 30 to 40 times.
+They also extract two quarts of waste products and extra water into the urine.